gadicc/meteor-messageformat/Contributing.md

 1. Add a test that fails without your change
 1. Create your new code
 1. Confirm that your test now passes

+## Pull Request Requirements

+We greatly appreciate help with this project but we have a few requirements to ensure smooth development.

+1. **Keep your PR as simple and concise as possible**.  *Do not mix multiple **unrelated** features/fixes into a single PR.*  It is almost always impossible for us to accept PRs that ignore this rule.
+To submit multiple PRs, simply use a different *branch* for each feature.
+This is common practice everywhere.  e.g. `git checkout -b faster-loads` (see also the GitHub pull request doc linked below).

+1. **All PRs should contain a test, that what would have failed before your change and passes after (see above)**.
+If there's no existing test that you can copy, paste and modify to test for your work, and you don't feel comfortable writing your own, it's ok, but then please state this when submitting.

 ## Contributing your change (Pull Requests)